 |Hospitality and Tourism2||Culinary Arts|

 |Protective Services||Protective Services|

-2 This category can be only partially linked to the Secondary School Taxonomy because the latter includes hospitality management and support courses in business management and business support categories.
+2 This category can be only partially linked to the Secondary School Taxonomy because the latter includes hospitality management courses in business management and hospitality support courses in business support.

 Source: Bradby and Hudson (2007).